 “For more than four decades, the Pension Rights Center has been the go-to source for the media, policymakers, and the public for straightforward information on retirement income issues.
 Our public education initiatives typically arise in response to concerns raised by individuals who contact the Center,” she said.

-The Center’s website, including its Learn the Issues section, has a trove of information — from posts on recent court cases to spotlight coverage of legislation and regulations — that keeps readers informed on issues affecting pensions.
+The Center’s website, including its Learn the Issues section, has a trove of information — from posts on recent court cases to spotlight coverage of legislation and regulations — that keeps readers informed on issues affecting pensions, and ultimately helps them stay ahead of debt.

 Working to Advance Reforms Through Advocacy

-This list of pension policy changes attributed to the Pension Rights Center’s advocacy is extensive and inspiring.
-The organization spearheaded initiatives like the Retirement Equity Act of 1984, formed the Coalition to Restore Retirement Security, and confronted Congress on the practice of offloading pensions to private insurance companies.
+The list of pension policy changes attributed to the Pension Rights Center’s advocacy is extensive and inspiring.
+The organization spearheaded initiatives, including the Retirement Equity Act of 1984, formed the Coalition to Restore Retirement Security, and confronted Congress on the practice of offloading pensions to private insurance companies.

 The Center has been at the forefront of positive change for the millions of Americans who have spent their careers relying on their pensions, only to have them reduced or revoked.